Use of Pupil Premium

 Our Pupil Premium money is granted to our school based on the number of students who are known to be eligible for free school meals (FSM) or those children who have been continuously looked after for more than six months.

-It is our responsibility to allocate this funding in the best possible way to break-down barriers to learning and to secure the best possible progress for each child.
+It is our responsibility to allocate this funding in the best possible way to break down barriers to learning and to secure the best possible progress for every child.

 Pool Hayes Academy is situated in Willenhall, Walsall.
 According to The Indicies of Deprivation Statistical Release, a document developed by the government, last published in 2015, Walsall is one of the most deprived Local Authorities in England, with 21.9% of the population living in deprived households.
 48% of our students are classed as ‘Disadvantaged’.
 According to the Census Summary Report, released in 2011, 6.8% of adults reported unemployment compared to 4.4% across England and Wales.

 There are many barriers that our disadvantaged students may face.
 By identifying and understanding these barriers, we can act to overcome them.